 Workers’ compensation insurance cover employees from work-related accidents.
 Among the expenses covered by this business insurance are medical treatment, disability income, rehabilitation costs, and compensation to the families in case of death.
 Workers’ compensation is a necessary protection against third-party suits filed by the employees or their families.

 Due to strict environmental laws, especially the risk of pollution, builders are vulnerable to getting sued for violation of environmental laws whenever there is a builders project.
 Contractors insurance protects builders from such claims.

 The owner of the vehicles used to transport materials, equipment, and workers to the construction is liable to compensate the employee or their families in case of damage in the property, injuries, or death at the construction site that may have been caused by the vehicle.
 Auto liability insurance protects builders against such claims.

-A commercial auto insurance policy coverage protects vehicles owned by a general contracting company.
-It protects property damage and covers medical bills in case of an accident, vehicle theft, weather incurred damage and vandalism.
+A commercial auto insurance policy coverage in PA protects vehicles owned by a general contracting company.
+It protects property damage and covers medical bills in case of an accident, vehicle theft, weather-incurred damage, and vandalism.

 6. Builders Risk Insurance

 Materials and equipment can be lost, stolen, or damaged in a particular construction project.
 Hence, builders’ risk insurance is provided to protect the builders from these possible losses.
 It is provided along with general liability insurance coverage.

 7. Roofers Insurance

 Roofers insurance is a type of general liability insurance that protects roofing contractors in case of workplace accidents that could lead to physical injury of the workers or damage on the property.
 Since the roofer’s work is way high above the ground, the risk of accidents is higher.

 The Bottom Line